Mon-Thu, 5pm-11pm; Fri, noon-midnight; Sat, 10:30am-3:30pm and 5pm-midnight; Sun, 10:30am-3:30pm and 5pm-10pm

 American Express, MasterCard, Visa

-Saxon + Parole, which opened four months ago in the East Village, is another restaurant in an old, oft-occupied space.
+Saxon + Parole is another restaurant in an old, oft-occupied space in the East Village.
 The slightly disjointed room on the corner of Bleecker and the Bowery used to house Double Crown, which served a grab bag of fusion dishes oriented toward the old British Empire and featured an excellent speakeasy-style gin bar.
 The bar is still intact, but the owners have scrapped the old teak-heavy Colonial motif in favor of a cleaner, more typical modern brasserie look (whitewashed brick, lots of wood rafters) by the well-known design firm AvroKO.
 The restaurant’s name is a reference to two famous racehorses, and the new menu features grilled meats and “aquatic delights,” which is a fancy way of describing the kind of bankable, run-of-the mill surf-and-turf specialties (steak for two, a pork chop) which you’ll find in bistros all over this stolid, meat-and-potatoes-soaked town.

-Chicken-liver mousse or bone marrow with miso, New York strip steak, chocolate soufflé.
+Chicken-liver mousse or bone marrow, New York strip steak, chocolate soufflé.